theloadstar/iOS_SL/chapter5/graph/chapter6.md

 ![truncated](../../chapter6/graph/truncated.png)

 To fix the first problem, choose the label, and click` Autoshrink` -> `Minimun Font Size`, this tells Xcode to determine the suitable font size so that it can perfectly be displayed.

+For the second one, let's see if the tutorial mentions it later.